-The CEFS provides an academic community for students, faculty, and staff to teach and learn from the experiences of others and to submit personal values and assumptions for reflection and critical examination.
-Student learning, professional and personal growth occur in a climate that encourages a deepened appreciation of differences.
-Therefore, we do not discriminate in our educational and counselor training programs on the bases of: race, color, creed, religion, gender, age, national/ethnic origin, sexual orientation, and physical or mental disability.
+The School of Behavioral Sciences provides an academic community for students, faculty, and staff to teach and learn from the experiences of others and to submit personal values and assumptions for reflection and critical examination.
+Student learning, as well as professional and personal growth, occurs in a climate that encourages a deepened appreciation of differences.
+Therefore, we do not discriminate in our educational and counselor training programs on the basis of race, color, creed, religion, gender, age, national/ethnic origin, sexual orientation, and physical or mental disability.

-While recognizing the importance of all dimensions of diversity as mentioned above, the CEFS adheres to the following initiatives:
+Recognizing the importance of all dimensions of diversity noted above, the School of Behavioral Sciences adheres to the following initiatives:

-- To increase, through recruitment and retention measures, the diverse representation of students, faculty, and staff; - Promote full implementation of professional standards of practice and multicultural counseling competencies across the curriculum and in specialized courses; - To include issues of diversity throughout the instructional programs and professional development activities; - To develop graduate assistantships opportunities to serve diverse student groups; - To provide departmental opportunities for students and faculty to engage in the exchange of ideas and information related to diversity; and - To maintain ongoing educational opportunities and equality of access to our academic community. - To equip students to ethically utilize spirituality as a force for healing when and where appropriate.
+- To increase, through recruitment and retention measures, the diverse representation of students, faculty, and staff; - Promote the full implementation of professional standards of practice and multicultural counseling competencies across the curriculum and in specialized courses; - To include issues of diversity throughout the instructional programs and professional development activities; - To develop graduate assistantships opportunities to serve diverse student groups; - To provide departmental opportunities for students and faculty to engage in the exchange of ideas and information related to diversity;